kubernetes/community/contributors/design-proposals/templates.md

 1. Validate the template including confirming “required” parameters have an explicit value.
 2. Walk each api object in the template.
-3. Adding all labels defined in the template’s ObjectLabels field.
+3. Adding all labels defined in the template's ObjectLabels field.
 4. For each field, check if the value matches a parameter name and if so, set the value of the field to the value of the parameter.
   * Partial substitutions are accepted, such as `SOME_$(PARAM)` which would be transformed into `SOME_XXXX` where `XXXX` is the value of the `$(PARAM)` parameter.